jkempf42/kube-volttron/README.md

 have to build another container image.
 The gateway-node can be deployed standalone for testing purposes.

-A caveat about vcentral, vremote, and vbac images: they have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.) and so may not be suitable for production use.
+A caveat about vcentral, vremote, and vbac images: they have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.) and so may be too big for production use.
 You will probably want to modify the Dockerfiles at microservice-volttron to produce smaller images, maybe use a smaller base OS image like alpine, if you plan to use kube-volttron in production.